jakubkriska/Technical-Installer-Calculator/README.md

 ## 🚀 Usage

-This is a standalone web tool requiring no installation.
+You can access the tool directly via the "Live Demo" link above.

+Alternatively, to run it locally:
 1. Clone the repository or download the `index.html` file.
-2. Open `index.html` in any modern web browser.
+2. Double-click `index.html` to open it in any web browser.
-3.  *Optional:* Host via **GitHub Pages** for mobile access on the go.

 ## 💻 Tech Stack